top of page

 Remove tentacles with forceps.
 Never remove with fingers

-If you exit the water after a dive in warm tropical sea water and you notice your buddy has a red, raised welt on their arm, it is most likely caused by a jellyfish; and you should rinse the wound area with vinegar
+If you exit the water after diving in warm tropical seawater and notice your buddy has a red, raised welt on their arm, it is most likely caused by a jellyfish, and you should rinse the wound area with vinegar.

 Gas Narcosis

-Not directly hazardous.
-Hazards come from impaired judgement and co-ordination, false sense of security, euphoria and lack of concern for safety that may lead to bad decisions.
+It's not directly hazardous.
+Hazards come from impaired judgement and coordination, a false sense of security, euphoria and a lack of concern for safety that may lead to bad decisions.
 Divers may also feel anxious or uncomfortable.

 Carbon monoxide poisoning